-The highly guarded project's panel Friday at Star Wars Celebration unveiled secrets from the film - and of course, a new trailer (and poster).
-If you aren't lucky enough to be in Orlando, you can replay the festivities below.
+The highly guarded project's panel Friday at Star Wars Celebration unveiled secrets from the film - and, of course, a new trailer.
+If you aren't lucky enough to be in Orlando, you can replay the panel below and watch the trailer.

 Inside the room, the excitement was palpable for fans who had been sleeping on the sidewalk in preparation.
-Josh Gad kicked off the ceremony as host - a fun inside joke for fans, as Gad has been posting videos of him bugging Daisy Ridley (Rey) for Last Jedi spoilers for weeks.
+Josh Gad kicked off the ceremony as host - a fun inside joke, as Gad has been posting videos of him bugging Daisy Ridley (Rey) for Last Jedi spoilers for weeks.

 "I am here because Daisy Ridley forced my hand," said Gad.

 "He has an amazing uniqueness to what he does.
 He also writes as beautifully as he directs, which is quite incredible.
 He writes amazingly fierce and independent women," said Kennedy of Johnson, who then paid tribute to one of those women, Carrie Fisher, revealing the late actress helped him work on dialogue for The Last Jedi.

 "I just adore her and I connected first and foremost with her as a writer.
 She's a brilliant writer.
 An incredible mind.
 I'd go to her house and I'd sit on her bed for hours and go through the script," said Johnson.
 "I'd just scribble on my script everything she said, and at the end of six hours there would be a four-word line of dialogue that was a distillation of all of that."

 "In The Last Jedi, we go deeper into Rey's story," said Ridley.
-"And what is very apparent from where we left of in The Force Awakens … is Rey has a certain expectation as to what she might be getting from Luke and what that might entail. … it's difficult when you meet your heroes because it might not be what you expect."
+"And what is very apparent from where we left off in The Force Awakens … is Rey has a certain expectation as to what she might be getting from Luke and what that might entail. … It's difficult when you meet your heroes because it might not be what you expect."

-BB-8 rolled out, but declined to reveal who The Last Jedi is.
+BB-8 rolled out, but declined to reveal who the Last Jedi is (or are).
 Johnson said the best advice he got was from Force Awakens editors who said, "You can't have enough BB-8."

-Soon after, John Boyega came out to big applause spoke about where we pick up with Finn, following his serious injury in a lightsaber battle with Kylo Ren (Adam Driver) at the end of the last film.
+Soon after, John Boyega came out to huge applause and spoke about where we pick up with Finn, following his serious injury in a lightsaber battle with Kylo Ren (Adam Driver) at the end of the last film.

-Speaking of the first order, Johnson also shared details of what is going on with The First Order following the destruction of Starkiller base in Force Awakens, calling it "a big loss."
+Speaking of the First Order, Johnson offered details of what is going on with the sinister organization following the destruction of Starkiller Base in Force Awakens, calling it "a big loss."

 The director also brought out a new member to the cast, Kelly Marie Tran, who revealed she told her family she was doing "an indie movie in Canada," because she was unable to tell them she was in Last Jedi for four months.